vovaskochko/KaguOS/README.md

 # Environment
 Bash shell of 5.2+ version is required to run the KaguOS emulation.

 The preffered way is to use Ubuntu multipass virtual machine.
-In case of Linux and MacOS you can also use an alternative way to run KaguOS without multipass.
+You can run KaguOS directly on Linux and MacOS without multipass.
+For Windows you can use git-bash to compile and C++ emulation to run KaguOS in PowerShell.

 ## Installation for Linux, MacOS and Windows(with multipass)
 * Go to https://multipass.run/install and follow the instructions.